Cuttlerat/bashbot/README.md

 ./first_start
 ```

-Add your tokens into `./tokens` file
+Add your telegram username and tokens into `./tokens` file
 ```
 # Tokens should be specified without any quotes
 BOT_TOKEN=<YOUR TOKEN>
 WEATHER_TOKEN=<YOUR TOKEN>
+ADMINS=( "YOUR TELEGRAM USERNAME WITHOUT @" )
 ```

 Then just launch a bot